Zuberoman/Portfolio-Website/README.md

 # PortfolioWebsite

-Website intended to show machinery park of Production Department for external Customers.
+Website intended to production possibilities, machinery park and realized projects of Production Department for external Customers.